Propaganda in Japan during the Second Sino-Japanese War and World War II: Greater East Asia Co-Prosperity Sphere

-During the war with China, the prime minister announced on radio they were seeking only a new order to ensure the stability of East Asia, unfortunately prevented because Chiang Kai-shek was a Western puppet.
+During the war with China, the prime minister announced on radio they were seeking only a new order to ensure the stability of East Asia, which had been prevented because Chiang Kai-shek was a Western puppet.
 The failure to win the Second Sino-Japanese War was blamed on British and American exploitation of Southeast Asian colonies to supply the Chinese, even though the Chinese received far more assistance from the Soviet Union.

 Later, pamphlets were dropped by airplane on the Philippines, Malaya, and Indonesia, urging them to join this movement.
 Mutual cultural societies were founded in all conquered nations to ingratiate with the natives and try to supplant English with Japanese as the commonly used language.
 Multi-lingual pamphlets depicted many Asians marching or working together in happy unity, with the flags of all the nations and a map depicting the intended sphere.
 Others proclaimed that they had given independent governments to the countries they occupied, a claim undermined by the lack of power given these puppet governments.
 In Thailand, a street was built to demonstrate it, to be filled with modern buildings and shops, but nine-tenths of it consisted of false fronts.

 The Greater East Asia Conference was highly publicized.
 Tojo greeted them with a speech praising the "spiritual essence" of Asia, as opposed to the "materialistic civilization" of the West.
 At it Ba Maw declared that his Asian blood had always called out to other Asians, and that it was not time to think with minds, but with blood, and many other Asian leaders supported Japan in terms of an East vs. West conflict of bloods.
 Japanese oppression and racial pretensions slowly undermined this dream.

 The booklet Read This and the War is Won was intended for the Japanese army.
 It presented colonialism as a tiny group of colonists living in luxury by burdening Asians; because ties of blood connect them to Japanese, and Asians had been weakened by colonialism, it was Japan's place to "make men of them again."